The Delivery Engine Speed

-You can try that address (http://www.yourdomain.com/wp-cron.php) to see if a blank page is returned (it’s ok) or if there is some error report (the address is not correct).
+You can try that address (http://www.yourdomain.com/wp-cron.php) to see if a blank page is returned (it’s ok) or if there is some error report (the address is not correct, PHP errors and like).

-To make Newsletter work smoothly, this call should be done every 5 minutes.
+To make Newsletter work smoothly, this call should be made every 5 minutes.
 For example see the Hostgator cpanel screen shot below (copy the values exactly as in the picture).

 Note: from the end of 2013 it seems Hostgator does not enable anymore this kind of setup.
 Only interval of 15 minutes or more are allowed.
 See below for other services.

 If you provider cannot be of help in setting up a cron job, you can try to use a free service (usually they have even a counter professional part).